timyhou/takehome/README.md

       - When a step is completed (the user has responded) `action: 'completed'`
     - Verify when the entire flow is completed `/api/service_method_proxy/Answer/1/create_update_answers_bulk`
       - The request body contains a json object with all the responses.
 This should equal localStorage
+    - Verify for each flow step the expected responses are available and selectable
+    - Verify any input validation for the flow steps
+      - Namely first and last name, password, email
+      - But also selecting multiple check boxes and radio buttons when allowed

+## Improvements Scenarios
+- A progress bar across the top that allows the user to jump back and forth between steps would be nice